jackhallybone/GlanceCal/README.md

 ----

 ### To Do:
+- What happens in extensions if calendar access is denied?
 - Add framework(?) to abstract eventkit code from each extension
 - Hide "Show More" button when not required
 - Extension resize does not match data/table size